Will an electromagnetic pulse affect PV solar panels?

 If one of these super-massive coronal mass ejections (CMEs) were to give the Earth a direct hit, then this would bath the planet and our solar panels with electromagnetic waves, but not pulses.

 The question was valid, and so I set out to investigate the answer to this somewhat unusual problem, but there is a difference between CMEs and electromagnetic pulses (EMPs) which is a by-product of a nuclear weapons discharge and other modern-day weaponry if you believe the rumours.

 As always with questions like these, there is good news and bad news.

 The least likely occurring threat to your solar technology could be a solar mass ejection hit, but very likely will disrupt traditional power lines.

 The most substantial known CME to hit the earth happened in 1859 which disrupted the telegraph system of the time.
 With today’s technology, a CME could cause many times the amount of damage to power lines and infrastructure.
 Smaller known CMEs have occurred in 1972 and 1989, and the good news is that photovoltaic solar panels weren’t affected at these times.

 The cause of the damage comes from the surge in power which the power lines and transformers are exposed to when the unusually high volumes of solar particles charge the network.

 If a CME were to hit your solar panels, then the inverter that is load-protected and fused would cause your system to shut down automatically.
-If your inverter has been specified correctly, then in most cases, your inverter will be over-specified for your system anyway.
+If your inverter was specified correctly, then in most cases, your inverter will be over-specified for your system anyway.
 The worst case scenario will mean your inverter will blow a fuse and a simple fuse change will get your solar panels back to full working order.

 If the outside power network is affected by outages such as those experienced by Quebec in Canada in 1989, then your photovoltaic system will automatically shut down to protect itself.
-Once the power companies engineers have completed their repairs then your system will automatically start-up again.
+Once the power companies engineers have completed their repairs, then it will automatically start-up again.